-"Slow Food" Bern wants to familiarize people with the outdoor market - especially young people who may not know it very well.
-Marco says that people who avoid shopping at the market always raise the same two arguments: it's more expensive and it takes more time.
+"Slow Food" Bern

+wants to familiarize people with

+the outdoor market - especially young

+people who may not know it very well.
+Marco says

+that people who avoid shopping at the market al-

+ways raise the same two arguments: it's more expensive and it takes more time.
 But with a little explaining, he convinces us of just the opposite.
 In the beginning, you have to get to know the different stands and products a bit.
 Once that's done, shopping at the outdoor market shouldn't take longer than at a conventional store.
 The market tour helps to overcome this initial hurdle and get you going with a new routine.
 Marco admits there are stands that sell speciality goods at premium prices.
 For typical food items, however, the cost is comparable to mainstream supermarkets - especially if you buy seasonally.
 Moreover, you can buy precisely the amount you want, so nothing has to be thrown away.
 His arguments make sense, and we resolve to shop at the market more often.
 Another aspect that inspires us is the social one: outdoor markets aren't supplied by long, complex value chains - instead, the money goes directly to the producers.

 One of our favourite moments on the tour was our visit to a bread stand: the baker shared how she leavens her bread and bakes it in her wood-fired oven.
 And she let us sample the bread.
 It was wonderfully crispy and delicious, and whetted our appetite for all the other baked goods she had on offer.
 It is this sort of personal, authentic experience that makes the market so rewarding; you get to know who makes the products and how, and you have a chance to talk directly with producers and ask them questions.
-Even at the outdoor market, however, it's important to pay attention to product origins - not everything comes from the region.
-Vegetable and fruit producers, in particular, often buy a few additional products so that they can offer a larger selection.
-But these products are usually labelled accordingly, and if you're unsure, you can always ask.

-Finally, we were interested to know what motivates .Josephine and Marco to offer these market tours.
+Finally, we were interested to know what motivates Josephine and Marco to offer these market tours.
 Above all, they cited their passion for food and high-quality products.
 But they also highlighted the feeling of shopping at the market and experiencing its traditions.
 Marco and Josephine want to share this feeling with others.
 Sustainable development also inspired them to create the market tour.
 They want people to shop locally and in season, and to think about where their food comes from.
 Most of the time, the sustainability of a product goes hand in hand with its quality.